 The water is not hot enough:

-a.
-You use the system at an altitude above 1,800 meters.
-Although the system has been tested to 2200 meters altitude, but use above 1800 meters is not advisable.
+1. This is possible if you use the system at an altitude above 1800 meters.
+Although the system has been tested up to an altitude of 2200 meters, usage above 1800 meters is not recommended.

-b.
-Look in the panels (through the window at the front) to see if there is a blue flame.
-If the flame is yellow, there may be a crack in the gas regulator.
-Do not use the unit immediately and call our technical department on tel.
-0229-842424!
+4. Look in the panels (through the window on the front) to see if there is a blue flame.
+If the flame is yellow, something e.g. an insect or spider could be stuck in the burner tubes, if you remove it it should burn well again.
+If there is no contamination in the burner tubes, it is possible that there is a crack in the gas regulator.
+Do not use the unit and call our technical service immediately on tel. +31-229-842424!

-When parts that stabbing in the burner (as the thermocouple and spark plugs), it is NORMAL that the fire shows a yellow flame and is completely safe!
+With parts that are in the burner (such as the thermocouple and the spark plugs) it is NORMAL that the fire shows a yellow flame and is completely safe!

-c.
-Make sure you have properly functioning batteries correctly and without protection film is mounted.
-If you are still having problems, or work with a different water system, please call technical customer service on 0031 229-842424.
+If you are still having problems or working with a different water system, please call technical customer service on +31-229-842424.